Semplicità, flessibilità e potenza d'analisi: questo è EViews!

 files, Tableau®, raw formatted ASCII text or binary files, HTML, or ODBC databases

 and queries (ODBC support is provided only in the Enterprise Edition).

 including tables and graphs, to other packages, including Microsoft

 - OLEDB support for reading EViews workfiles and databases using OLEDB-aware clients or custom programs.

-- Support for FRED® (Federal Reserve Economic Data) databases.
+- Support for FRED® (Federal Reserve Economic Data), World Bank, and EuroStat databases.
 Enterprise Edition support for Global

 - The EViews Microsoft Excel® Add-in allows you to link or import data from EViews workfiles and databases from within Excel.